qjcg/driving/README.md

+# Driving

-Generate reports from RedHat Training survey files.
+Generate reports from cookie-jar format survey files.

+**NOTE: This is pre-alpha software.
+Several features are not yet fully implemented.**

 # Features

-- generate reports in several formats
+- generate reports as:
     - text
     - HTML
     - PNG
-- save reports and view history
+- save reports and view cumulative history

 # Usage